HanzCEO/DisMail/README.md

 Short Flag | Long Flag | Description
 ---------- | --------- | -----------
 -h | --help | Shows help message (and exit)
--l | --login | Username of email
+-e | --email | A combination of login and domain like this, hanztest@1secmail.com PS: type it all for easy use including '@' -l | --login | Username of email
 -d | --domain | Domain of email (without '@')